English

 SHORT BIO

 Acclaimed composer and instrumentalist Kaoru Watanabe's work is grounded in traditional Japanese music while imbued with contemporary jazz, improvisation, and experimental music elements.
 His signature skill of infusing Japanese culture with disparate styles on the shinobue flutes and taiko and other Japanese percussion has made him a much-in-demand collaborator working with such iconic artists as André 3000, Yo-Yo Ma, Wes Anderson, Mikhail Baryshnikov, Laurie Anderson, Jason Moran, Japanese National Living Treasure Bando Tamasaburo, and Rhiannon Giddens.
 A trained jazz musician, he lived in Japan for a decade, during which time he became the first American to become a performer and artistic director of the iconic taiko drumming ensemble Kodo.
-He is featured on Grammy Award-winning and Oscar-nominated recordings.
+In 2024, Watanabe launched Bloodlines Interwoven, a festival celebrating music and diaspora, presented by Baryshnikov Arts and funded by the Mellon Foundation.

 LONG BIO